Backscattering reduction in a sharply bent water wave channel: Experimental results

 To obtain a more comprehensive understanding than just at a single frequency, we subsequently explored the broadbandness of the backscattering reduction.
 In order to extract the reflection and transmission coefficients, we filtered the height field at the forcing frequency and averaged it in the $y$-direction: $\eta(x) = \langle \eta(x,y) \rangle_{y}$.
 Then, since only the plane mode is propagating, $\eta$ can be written as

-where $A$ is the amplitude of the incident wave, $R$ and $T$ the reflection and transmission coefficients, and regions I and II correspond respectively to the far field before and after the twist (i.e., for $x<0$ and $x>0$).
+where $A$ is the amplitude of the incident wave, $R$ and $T$ the reflection and transmission coefficients, and regions I and II correspond respectively to the far field before and after the turn (i.e., for $x<0$ and $x>0$).
 Fig. \ref{fig:RTE} shows the reflection and transmission coefficients as well as the energy for 35 different frequencies, obtained by performing a fit on each side with eq. \ref{eq:fit} \cite{Bobinski2018}.
 For the measurement with $N = 0$ (gray line), we recover the behavior of the reflection and transmission coefficients predicted numerically as well as the Fabry-Perot resonance, which disappears almost completely by the addition of the plates.
 Besides, we note that the scattered energy flux decreases as the number of plates increases for all frequencies.
-This is due to the experimental viscous (friction) losses, that were not considered in the numerical approach.
-Consequently, the optimal number of plates does not match the one found numerically, since the transmission past the twist diminishes with the number of plates.
+This is due to losses in the experiment that were not considered in the numerical approach.
+If we consider only viscous losses given by the bulk viscosity and the bottom and wall friction, the theory \cite{gutierrez2017experimental,hunt1952viscous,mei1973damping} predicts much lower dissipation than the one observed in the experiment (Fig. \ref{fig:RTE}).
+Therefore, we can reasonably assess that this dissipation is generated mostly by meniscus effects.
+Consequently, the optimal number of plates does not match the one found numerically, since the transmission past the turn diminishes with the number of plates.
 However, even in the cases where high transmission is not well achieved, the plate-array reduces the backscattering significantly.

 With a detailed inspection of Fig. \ref{fig:RTE}, we can distinguish several behaviors: the plate-array metamaterial can yield high transmission, low reflection or both, depending on the parameters chosen (filling ratio and frequency).
 When adding the metamaterial, the reflection drops drastically and takes values lower than 30\% for all tested configurations, being progressively smaller as the number of plates increases.
 Nevertheless, due to the viscous losses, an experimental minimum of reflection does not necessarily correspond to a maximum of transmission.
 Indeed, the maximum of transmission occurs when $N = 1$; this case is of particular interest especially for high frequencies, where, as it turns out, adding as few as only one plate is enough to considerably increase the transmission through the turns.